9 Important Travel Tips that May Save Your Life

 Some countries also have very harsh marijuana laws, so you need to be sure you are not caught in the wrong region with the ‘right substance’.
 With laws in the US having relaxed so much it is easy to forget just how much trouble you could be get in if you are caught in possession of cannabis in certain places.

-If you are travelling to the US then make sure you are up to date with the ESTA regulations, or any VISA requirements you may need to meet.
+If you are traveling to the US then make sure you are up to date with the ESTA regulations, or any VISA requirements you may need to meet.
 Trump is seemingly trying to turn everything upside down.
-My brother in law, a Nigerian, travelled into Dallas last month with his wife and child.
-The immigration office told him that he was “Trumps Son” and that “he had better have all his paperwork in order”.
+My brother in law, a Nigerian, traveled into Dallas last month with his wife and child.
+The immigration officials told him that he was “Trumps Son” and that “he had better have all his paperwork in order”.
 The family were taken to a holding room to be investigated.
 Thankfully they got through, but if the hadn’t had enough $ currency, an itinerary and so on then they would have been turned back and refused entry.

 Some countries don’t allow photography around certain areas.
 Before you get too caught up behind your lens, make sure it isn’t illegal to film or photo where you are.

 Make your research; Watch the news or read the news to keep abreast of situations at your destination.